Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Perturbative Analysis

-The condition $\delta N = 0$ can either be used in the shooting method directly, or to help determine the accuracy of an oscillation frequency computed by other means.
-Emprically, we find that when shooting for a frequency $\chi^2 > 0$, it is usually easier numerically to proceed by counting the number of zero crossings and checking $\delta N \ll N$ at the end.
-Conversely, when computing a frequency $\chi^2 < 0$, it is usually easier to apply a secant method to solve $\delta N = 0$, and then count the number of zero crossings to ensure we have found the desired eigenvalue.
+The condition $\delta N = 0$ can either be {treated as an equation to be solved numerically via e.g. a secant method, or to help determine the accuracy of an oscillation frequency computed by counting the number of zero crossings}.
+Emprically, we find that when shooting for a frequency $\chi^2 > 0$, {we reliably obtain convergence} when counting the number of zero crossings and checking that $\delta N \ll N$ at the end.
+Conversely, when computing a frequency $\chi^2 < 0$, we {more reliably obtain convergence} when we apply a secant method to solve $\delta N = 0$, and then count the number of zero crossings to ensure we have found the desired eigenvalue. {This is because the profiles of $f$ and $g$ associated with negative $\chi^2$ values seem more prone to exhibiting spurious zero crossings when $\chi^2$ is not close to an eigenvalue.}